Is Semaglutide Safe? Here’s the Lowdown

 Some studies suggest semaglutide may reduce certain cardiovascular risks in patients with type 2 diabetes, including lowering rates of heart attack and stroke.

-Possible Side Effects of Semaglutide
+Potential Side Effects of Semaglutide

-Who Should Take Semaglutide
+Who Should Use Semaglutide?

 Semaglutide is generally prescribed for: